SatyajeetGhosh/KGE-Technologies-Assignment-2/README.md

-# KGE-Technologies-Task-2
+<h1>KGE-Technologies Assignment 2</h1>
-My 2nd Task was to build the Company's Internship Apply page.
+<p>My 2nd Task was to build the Company's Internship Apply page.</p>
+<p><a href="https://satyajeetghosh.github.io/KGE-Technologies-Assignment-2/">Click here</a> for a preview or go to https://satyajeetghosh.github.io/KGE-Technologies-Assignment-2/</p>